 If the victim is your neighbour, keep an eye out on the house and your ears pricked for any signs or sounds of violence.

 Action Suggestion #7: Interrupt the Violence (Social Distancing Style)

 One of the most common ways that neighbours and communities can intervene is to interrupt the violence.
-In pre-Coronavirus times, typical actions one could take would range from knocking on the perpetrator’s door to ask to borrow a cup of sugar to calling the police to report the abuse as it happens.
+In pre-Coronavirus times, typical actions one could take would range from knocking on the perpetrator’s door to ask to borrow a cup of sugar to calling emergency services to report the abuse as it happens.

 Preventing the spread of Coronavirus includes keeping 6 feet away from the next person, and the police in many areas are experiencing personnel re-assignment to quarantine enforcement or are hit by a shortage of officers.
 Because of this, you may have to find ways of creating an interruption from a distance.
 Here are a couple of ideas of what to do if you hear a beating happening in your neighbour’s house: